 You need to follow these steps to get the syntax or concept from the 9 coding languages.

-- Visit the official website SyntaxDB, a home page of SyntaxDB opens with a simple and easy interface including with a search tab
+- Visit the official website SyntaxDB, a home page of SyntaxDB opens with a simple and easy interface including a search tab

 - Give an input related to programming languages.
 For Example, Exception handling in Ruby and hit ‘Go’.
 This will display Syntax, Notes, and Examples of the concept.